UQ-RCC/nimrodg-agent/README.md

                           The double-encoding is used to account for the RFC7468 headers --no-ca-delete
-                          Don't delete the CA certificate after reading --no-verify-peer
+                          Don't delete the CA certificate after reading --batch
-                          Disable peer verification
-  --no-verify-host
-                          Disable hostname verification
-  --uuid=UUID
-                          The UUID of the agent.
-If omitted, use a random one --work-root=PATH
-                          Change directory to PATH if specified --batch
                           Enter batch mode.
 Implies --nohup and --output=workroot
                           - Upon start, the agent fork()'s and prints the child PID and a newline character